chanonchanpiwat/SCB10X-front-end/README.md

 # SCB10X

-This repository is reponsible for front end web app Another resopsitory is responsible fro smart contract and hardhat testing
+This repository is reponsible for front end web app Another SCB10X_Smart_Contract resopsitory is responsible for smart contract and hardhat unit testing